Original post March 2019; Updated May 2022.

 Another thing to keep in mind is that image compression happens when uploading images to social media.

-Why?
-I’m not sure, but I have practiced digital photography for many years and think it’s possible there might be some sharpening for the web happening in the download process in Canva.
+There might even be some sharpening for the web happening in the download process in Canva contributing to the clarity.
 Then again it may have nothing to do with that, it’s just my theory.
 I’m not that techy but the difference in my images when I use Photoshop or Lightroom and sharpen images for the web seem to align with the Canva results above.
 Maybe one day it will resolve.

 If it’s important to you that the image is very sharp (I like my blog post images to be clean, but social media images aren’t always that important, or noticeable, to me) I download the graphic from Canva as a PDF.
 If I need a transparent background I use PNG.
 I rarely use JPG downloads mostly use PNG when I don’t use PDF.